Dissecting a square into congruent polygons: Abstract

 \section{Abstract}

-{We study the dissection of a square into congruent convex polygons with $q$-vertices.
-Yuan \emph{et al.} [Dissection the square into five congruent parts, Discrete Math. \textbf{339} (2016) 288-298] posed the question that if the number of tiles is a prime number $\geq 3$, is it true that the polygon must be a rectangle.
+We study the dissection of a square into congruent convex polygons.
+Yuan \emph{et al.} [Dissecting the square into five congruent parts, Discrete Math. \textbf{339} (2016) 288-298] asked whether, if the number of tiles is a prime number $\geq 3$, it is true that the tile must be a rectangle.
 We conjecture that the same conclusion still holds even if the number of tiles is an odd number $\geq 3$.
 Our conjecture has been confirmed for triangles in earlier works.
-We prove that the conjecture holds if either the prototile is a convex $q$-gon with $q\geq 6$ or it is a right-angle trapezoid. }
+We prove that the conjecture holds if either the tile is a convex $q$-gon with $q\geq 6$ or it is a right-angle trapezoid.